 Additionally, it must be noted, New Orleans is the catalyst for our program’s enduring diversity and it is still a great city with an instinct for thriving through adversity.
 New Orleans is still one of the world’s great cities, with an incredibly rich history and unique cultural heritage that reflect her people.
 Whether it be great performing arts, incredible music, elaborate festivals, tasty food (from backyard crawfish boils to world class restaurants), year-round outdoor activities, professional sports or just the freedom to find yourself no city in North America matches New Orleans.

 I thank you for taking the time to check out our fellowship program.
 Spend some time looking through our website and if there are any questions you still have feel free to call or e-mail our office.

-Professor of Medicine, Chief of Division
+Professor of Clinical Medicine,

 Director, Fellowship Training Program